 Here’s how Nordstorm, Food52 and Victoria’s Secret use story links to their advantage.

 In case you don’t have 10,000 followers just yet, don’t worry.
-You can add links to your bio in the meantime.
+You can add your Instagram bio link in the meantime.
 It is preferable if you put up branded short links using a tool like Replug because you can track the link clicks through its built-in UTM builder.

 Do story hops

 A story hop is an excellent way to keep your audience engaged.
 It can also be used to bring in more followers.
 So, what is a story hop really?

 It is when you collaborate with multiple, similar Instagram accounts and decide on an activity to do together.
 For example, a group of four influencers decide to cook their version of pasta.
 So, one will put up a story about the pasta, sharing her recipe and tag the others.